JamesHutchison/research-agi-agent/README.md

 This repo has a dev container configuration.
 Simply create a new Codespace in GitHub.

 # SuperAGI tooling breakdown
-If we use SuperAGI for implementing this agent, here are the components and capabilities we see necessary
+Here are the components and capabilities we see necessary for a production quality agent

 ## Capabilities
 - Internet Search - The agent needs to be able to input aquery and derive one or more web URLs it believes is worth visiting